cemerick/nrepl-python-client/README.md

 It pretty much works.

-Requires Python 2.7.
+Requires Python 2.7 or 3.3.
 Will work with any nREPL >= 0.2.0 endpoint that uses the default bencode socket transport.
 Support for [other transports](https://github.com/clojure/tools.nrepl/wiki/Extensions#transports) should be straightforward, thanks to an unpythonic multimethod thing that